pfeffer629/Sudoku-Solver/source/driver.md

 STOP

-2. CHECK FOR ANY EMPTY CELLS - condition to break loop
+2. CHECK FOR ANY EMPTY CELLS - condition to break loop, break once false
   * is_empty?:
     - input: n/a
-    - output: true if == '-' false otherwise
+    - output: true if contains '-' false otherwise

 3. FIND POSITION OF EMPTY CELL - begin loop
   * empty_square_coordinates